Anchored Video Generation: Decoupling Scene Construction and Temporal Synthesis in Text-to-Video Diffusion Models: Ablation Studies

 \section{Ablation Studies}

-To better understand the components contributing to the effectiveness of factorized video generation, we conduct two ablations.
-First, we analyze the impact of the LLM-based prompt rewriting for anchor image generation.
-Second, we evaluate the model’s sensitivity to different anchor images.
+To better understand the components contributing to the effectiveness of our framework, we conduct three ablations.
+First, we study the flexibility of anchor placement by evaluating anchoring at different temporal positions.
+Second, we analyze the impact of LLM-based prompt rewriting for anchor image generation.
+Third, we evaluate the model's sensitivity to different anchor images.